 - Number of people having received three doses: 9,770,584 (+93,360 in the 24 hours to December 5, the date of the latest update)**

 Data provided immediately after weekends and bank holidays is lower than average.
 This is due to the testing facilities mainly being closed during these times.

 Note: The graph updates automatically and is sometimes updated a day behind the figures given above, which are updated manually each day.
 The date is given in the graph and is also indicated above our daily updated figures.
 If the figure of the daily number of Covid-19 cases given above does not match with the most recent figure marked on the graph below, this is probably due to the fact that the graph's data is yet to update.

-Covid vaccine latest figures
+Covid vaccine latest figures for France

 Everyone over the age of 12 can now be vaccinated in France.

 Covid booster vaccines are now being rolled out across France for all people aged over 18.

 Only the Pfizer and Moderna vaccines are being used in France to give booster doses.
 Moderna is only being given to people aged 30 and over.